6 Tips on How to Grow an Herbal Tea GardenJul 06, 2021

-What is the most important thing for the tea garden?
-After making sure that your plant of choice will actually grow in your location, I would say it is your level of experience.
-I'm often asked what herbs would I put in our tea garden?
+Second to making sure that your plant of choice will actually grow in your location, is your level of experience.
+I'm often asked what herbs would I put in my garden?
 Which 3 would I pick?
 What are my top 10?
 The answer is, it depends.

-With that said, I wouldn't recommend that a total newbie to gardening go out and plant everything from seed or take cuttings from a plant.
-Those are a little more advanced and take a bit more effort than say buying a start at a local nursery or your local home improvement store.
+With that said, I wouldn't recommend that a total newbie to gardening go out and plant herbs from seed or take cuttings from a plant.
+Those are a little more advanced and take a bit more effort than, say, buying a start at a local nursery or your local home improvement store.

-Start with the route that will get you the quick win and then "snowball" that tea garden.
+Start with the route that will get you the quick win and then "snowball" that herb garden.
 There is no shame in buying a mint plant at Home Depot or Lowes.
-Or even a pre-made herb garden in a pot.
+Or even an herb garden kit.
 We all have to start somewhere.